Yasaman-k/Yasaman-k/README.md

 - 🌱 I’m currently learning react, nextjs .
 - 🔭 In past I worked with python and program for image proccesing with opencv for RoboSotRace league in firacup contest 2020
-- 🔭 I also work on trafic sign recognition with keras and tensorflow with convolutional neural network.
+- 🔭 I also worked on trafic sign recognition with keras and tensorflow with convolutional neural network.
-- 📫 I am so exciting to work with animation and make some short movie!
+- 📫 I am so exciting to work with animation.